fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 ### Exercise 12.2

-Some of these exercises do not generate anything for you to submit.
+Some of these exercises do not require you to write any code or configurations to a file.

-Instead, use [script](https://man7.org/linux/man-pages/man1/script.1.html) to record commands you have used; try it yourself with _script_ to start recording, _echo "hello"_ to generate some output, and _exit_ to stop recording.
+In these exercises you should use [script](https://man7.org/linux/man-pages/man1/script.1.html) command to record the commands you have used; try it yourself with _script_ to start recording, _echo "hello"_ to generate some output, and _exit_ to stop recording.
 It saves your actions into a file names "typescript".

 If _script_ does not work, you can just copy-paste all commands you used into a text file.